0121 285 1050

 Saturday, March 28th, 2020

-Google Assistant might be the smartest and most dynamic of the personal assistants.
+Google Assistant is considered be the smartest and most dynamic of the personal assistants.

-It was launched in 2016 as an extension of Google Now – and not only that it offers personalized elements such as pulling information from Google Calendar, Gmail and other Google services – but it can also recognize context and different voice profiles.
-It also supports features like Continued Conversation – where you can simply continue to keep asking questions about a subject without the assistant discontinuing the original conversation when asked the next question.
+It was launched in 2016 as an extension of Google Now – it offers personalised elements such as pulling information from your Google Calendar, Gmail and other Google services.
+It can also recognise different voice profiles.
+It supports features like Continued Conversation.
+This is where you can simply continue to keep asking questions about a subject without the assistant discontinuing the original conversation when asked the next question.

 In short, Google Assistant will allow you to control compatible smart home devices, music, access information from your calendars, it can even act as a real-time translator in Interpreter Mode.
-You can also ask the assistant to set alarms, reminders and call contacts using different apps – it can even find information online and play content to a Chromecast device, among plenty of other things.
+You can ask the assistant to set alarms, reminders and call your contacts through the use of different apps.
+It can even find information online and play content to a Chromecast device.

-Like th Google Assistant, Alexa will allow you to control home devices – run timers, reminders and alarms, find information online, play content on Amazon Fire devices, read news briefings and offer Alexa calling.
+Like the Google Assistant, Alexa will enable you to run reminders and alarms, find information online, play content on Amazon Fire devices, read news briefings and offer Alexa calling.

-One of the key advantages of Alexa is the long list of compatible apps and services – and this list keeps on expanding.
-You can find Alexa in not only Echo speakers, but in third-party devices such as Fitbit, and even some cars – Amazon even put Alexa into a microwave, a teddy bear and even a clock.
+One of the key advantages of Alexa is the long list of compatible apps and services.
+You can also find Alexa on third-party devices such as Fitbit, and even as standard in some vehicles.
+Amazon even put Alexa into a microwave, a teddy bear and even a clock.

-Siri is the oldest of the personal assistants – Apple first offered Siri as a standalone app in the App Store in 2010, but it has been hard-corded to the company’s iOS software since 2011 after Apple purchased the company that developed it.
-Just like the Google Assistant or Alexa, Siri will perform a multitude of tasks for you and it will pull a multitude of information from various Apple services, to give you a more personalized experience – it is also capable of wit and the use of natural language – which the others lack.
+Siri is the considered the oldest of the personal assistants.
+Apple first offered Siri as a standalone app in the App Store in 2010.
+Since then it has been hard-coded into the company’s iOS software after Apple purchased the company that developed it.
+Just like the Google Assistant and Alexa, Siri will perform a multitude of tasks for you and will pull a multitude of information from various Apple services, to give you a more personalised experience.
+It is also capable of ‘wit’ and the use of natural language which only Alexa comes a close 2nd.

 Siri will allow you to control compatible smart home devices, open apps, call or text someone and set reminders and alarms.
-It also helps you find information online, make recommendations, it can tell jokes and plenty of other useful things.
+It also helps you find information online, make recommendations as well as tell jokes.

-The main difference between Sri and the other assistants is that Siri is only available on Apple devices.
-You’ll find her on iPhones, iPads, Apple Watches, AirPods, MacBooks, iMacs and on the HomePod – and many cars have Apple CarPlay onboard – note: it requires you to have an iOS device on you.
+The main difference between Siri and the other assistants is that Siri is only available on Apple devices.
+You’ll find her on iPhones, iPads, Apple Watches, AirPods, MacBooks, iMacs and on the HomePod as well as many vehicles have Apple CarPlay onboard.

-The Google Assistant is very impressive, it can handle multiple questions at once and offer personalized results by recognizing a voice profile and having the power of Google search behind it makes it very powerful.
+The Google Assistant is very impressive, it can handle multiple questions at once and offer personalised results by recognising a voice profile as well as having the power of Google search behind it.

-Amazon Alexa isn’t as dynamic as the Google Assistant, or as smart, but it’s compatible with hundreds of thousands of devices and apps.
+Amazon Alexa may not be as dynamic as the Google Assistant, or as smart, but it’s compatible with hundreds of thousands of devices and apps.

-Apple’s Siri is the wittiest of the three assistants – it allows you to speak the most natural and it offers features such as Siri Shortcuts that makes getting things done quick and easy- the only problem is that it’s tied into the Apple ecosystem.
+Apple’s Siri is certainly the wittiest of the three assistants.
+Allowing you to speak the most natural and offering features such as Siri Shortcuts that highlighting tasks to get things done, the only problem is that it’s tied into the Apple ecosystem.